Unless otherwise stated, all doctoral program requirements apply equally to PhD and DES students.

 Special arrangements may be made for students funded through internal and external fellowships to fulfill the constraints of their program.
 Some of these funding sources may require additional teaching beyond the departmental requirement.
 However, the doctoral teaching requirement is indeed a requirement, never waived, regardless of funding source, including self-supported or employer-supported students: all doctoral students (other than CVN-DES) must complete at least two teaching units.

-ADDITIONAL ACADEMIC YEAR TEACHING
+ADDITIONAL ACADEMIC YEAR TEACHING BY PHD STUDENTS

-After completing the mandatory teaching requirement, students making satisfactory progress, and with advisor approval, may apply for paid (compensated) instruction or instruction assistant (IA) positions when available.
+After completing the mandatory teaching requirement, PhD students making satisfactory progress, and with advisor approval, may apply for paid (compensated) instruction or instruction assistant (IA) positions when available.
 All instruction assignments must be approved by the Academic Committee Chair.
 IA assignments are made by the IA Chair.
 Paid work does not count towards the teaching requirement.

 SUMMER TEACHING